-- on the one hand, the possible things as they exist in the cosmos, and
+- either the possible things as they exist in the cosmos [as possible existent things],

-- on the other hand, the possible things nonexistent in the cosmos but existent in God’s knowledge.
+- or the possible things are nonexistent in the cosmos, but they exist in God’s knowledge.

 God creates the cosmos in accordance with His eternal knowledge of it.
 Thereby He gives each thing known to Him existence in the universe = each entity, “immutably fixed” (thābit ) within His knowledge, is given existence in the universe [as He choses and decides.]